lngng/moDSTogether/README.md

 **Q: Okay, so I'm clear on things in legal terms.
 But I kinda still want to keep development private.
 Can I still collaborate?**

 Yes, I'll explain how, and I want to take this opportunity to validate your decision to do that.
 There *is* a consideration that the open-source community, license drafters, and courts do not and cannot reasonably weigh in on: your feeling on things.
 Do not let current discussion have you feeling that your decision to share your passion with other people is actually, in the end, a step in the wrong direction.
-Are there benefits to going public?
-I think so, and they will be discussed and leveraged here but *moDSTogether* is still for you if you choose to remain private.
+Are there benefits to public repositories?
+I think so, and they will be discussed and leveraged here but *moDSTogether* is still for you if you choose to make yours private.
 No sweat.

 I love open-source!
 But this project is meant to help you feel comfortable and equipped to work with others - not accelerate you into the hyper-transparent software economy of 2090.